Claim Emergencies

 Contact Your Insurance Broker Or Insurer

 Call your insurance broker or insurer as soon as possible to report the damage.
-This is a policy requirement
+Ask about any specific instructions or documentation they require.

 Cooperate with Your Insurer

 Work with the insurer or their appointed insurance adjuster during the inspection and answer their questions honestly and promptly.
-This is a policy requirement

 Wait for Assessment and Repair

-Once approved, choose a qualified and reputable contractor for repairs (unless the insurer selects the repairer)
+Do not start repairs until your insurance company approves them.
+Once approved, choose a qualified and reputable contractor for repairs (unless the insurer selects the repairer).

 Keep Records